Mark Gearan: 1992 Presidential campaign

-After the election Gearan was named Deputy Director of the Clinton/Gore Transition Team in 1992 in charge of Washington operations for Transition Director Warren Christopher.
-"I came back to Washington after working for Michael S. Dukakis in 1988 and I was a knucklehead," said Gearan.
-"I came back in 1992 and I was a genius.
-It makes you realize there are centrifugal forces beyond our control.
-I guess one is always a knucklehead-in-training."
+After Clinton won the nomination, Gearan became Al Gore's campaign manager during his run for the vice presidency.
+Gearan was named deputy director of the Clinton/Gore Transition Team in 1992, in charge of Washington operations for Transition Director Warren Christopher.

 Clinton Administration

-During the Clinton Administration Gearan served several roles.
-He began as White House Deputy Chief of Staff.
+During the Clinton Administration, Gearan served in several roles.
+He began as the White House Deputy Chief of Staff.
 He was then promoted to Assistant to the President of the United States and Director of Communications and Strategic Planning.
 Gearan traveled extensively with the president on overseas trips to Russia, Japan, the Middle East, Germany, Italy, and Ireland.
-Gearan helped shepherd Supreme Court Justice Stephen Breyer through his confirmation hearings in 1994 and said that managing a successful confirmation requires thorough research, an aggressive media strategy, intense lobbying on Capitol Hill and it also helps to expect the unexpected.
-"There's only so much you can game out," said Gearan.
+Gearan helped shepherd Supreme Court Justice Stephen Breyer through his confirmation hearings in 1994.

-Peace Corps Director
+Peace Corps

-On June 22, 1995 President Clinton announced his nomination of Gearan to head the Peace Corps.
-"I am proud to nominate him to lead our Peace Corps into the 21st century, to keep the vision and the spirit of John Kennedy alive and the dream of America alive all over the world," said Clinton.
+On June 22, 1995, President Clinton announced his nomination of Gearan to head the Peace Corps.

 Controversy over nomination

 There was some controversy over Gearan's appointment as Peace Corps Director since he had not served in the Peace Corps himself and was succeeding Carol Bellamy, who was the first Peace Corps Director to have served as a volunteer.
 The National Peace Corps Association (NPCA), an organization made up of returned volunteers, had urged President Clinton to appoint a former volunteer to the position rather than Gearan.
-However Gearan was strongly supported by other returned volunteers including Donna Shalala, Clinton's Secretary of Health and Human Services, who had served in the Peace Corps in Iran and who addressed the NPCA at their annual meeting on August 4, 1995 in Austin, Texas.
-"I want to talk with you about the President's new nominee -- Mark Gearan.
-I am Mark Gearan's friend.
-We have worked closely together for the past two and a half years.
-He is a decent, thoughtful, energetic and caring man," said Shalala.
-"I strongly support the President's decision to nominate him.
-He will do a great job for all of us.
-Please support him," Shalala added.
+However, Gearan was supported by other returned volunteers, including Donna Shalala, Clinton of Secretary of Health and Human Services, who had served in the Peace Corps in Iran and who addressed the NPCA at their annual meeting on August 4, 1995, in Austin, Texas.